JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 - val

 The specific file paths will likely need to be updated on a per-computer basis.
-For example in YOLOP-main/lib/config/default.py there are several variables that store paths to these data folders.
-For TwinLiteNet, the TwinLiteNet-main/DataSet.py file will need to be updated with the specific paths.
-As an example, the input images in the experiment notebooks tend to be stored in ./bdd100k/images/100k with ground truth in ./bdd100k/labels/lane/masks.
+For example in `YOLOP-main/lib/config/default.py` there are several variables that store paths to these data folders.
+For TwinLiteNet, the `TwinLiteNet-main/DataSet.py` file will need to be updated with the specific paths.
+As an example, the input images in the experiment notebooks tend to be stored in `./bdd100k/images/100k` with ground truth in `./bdd100k/labels/lane/masks`.

-For dependencies, running the lanedetection notebooks in code/ should be done with the requirements.txt file included in code/.
-For running inference or training on any of the models please use their requirements.txt files included in their folders.
+For dependencies, running the lanedetection notebooks in `code/` should be done with the `requirements.txt` file included in `code/`.
+For running inference or training on any of the models please use their `requirements.txt` files included in their folders.
 Strictly speaking, the same environment should work for everything, but following the aforementioned guidelines will minimize the risk of any problems.

 ## Important Links